nubenetes/awesome-kubernetes/docs/chaos-engineering.md

 - [Chaos engineering on Amazon EKS using AWS Fault Injection Simulator](https://aws.amazon.com/blogs/devops/chaos-engineering-on-amazon-eks-using-aws-fault-injection-simulator/)
 - [aws.amazon.com: Chaos Engineering with LitmusChaos on Amazon EKS](https://aws.amazon.com/blogs/containers/chaos-engineering-with-litmuschaos-on-amazon-eks/) In this tutorial, you will create an Amazon EKS cluster, install LitmusChaos and deploy a demo application.
 Then, you will define chaos experiments to be run on it and observe the behaviour
 - [blog.container-solutions.com: Comparing Chaos Engineering Tools for Kubernetes Workloads](https://blog.container-solutions.com/comparing-chaos-engineering-tools) How do Chaos Toolkit, Pumba, Litmus, and Chaos Mesh stack up against each other as chaos engineering tools for Kubernetes workloads?
 In this article, you will compare strengths and weaknesses.
+- [blog.palark.com: Attaining harmony of chaos in Kubernetes with Chaos Mesh](https://blog.palark.com/chaos-mesh-in-kubernetes/) This article discusses chaos engineering solutions for Kubernetes using the Chaos Mesh operator.
+It covers tests on:
+    - Failing nodes
+    - Failing infrastructure dependencies
+    - Network problems

 ## Chaos Engineering for serverless computing